edwintye/edwintye.github.io/content/posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 Yes, we took the easy way out after studying how the various service mesh works.
 Nearly all the service mesh that we tried follow the same pattern: inject a sidecar, rewriting the routing, and let the sidecar provide all the goodies that we need.
-As [Envoy](https://www.envoyproxy.io) apperas to be the most common service proxy around and configured via yaml it was an easy choice[^2].
+As [Envoy](https://www.envoyproxy.io) appears to be the most common service proxy around and configured via yaml it was an easy choice[^2].
 After a bit of time, the following yaml was cooked up and ready to be served.